foliojs/pdfkit/docs/forms.md

 ## Limitations

+It is recommended that you test your PDF form documents across all platforms and viewers that you wish to support.

 ### Form Field Appearances

 Form elements must each have an _appearance_ set using the `AP` attribute of the